 Movie Package Bring the drive-in experience to your campout!
 We can provide a projector, speakers, and popcorn–you provide the movie.

 Cast-iron Cookware Set

 If you’re celebrating a special event, we can also arrange for decorations or fresh flowers from one of our neighbours.
 Prices for each item will be posted by March 1st, 2020.
 Send us a note to enquire about availability.

 Also, we look forward to launching catered camping for the 2020 season; we’ll provide you with everything you need for a quick, delicious Similkameen meal right at your campsite.
 We’ll be posting a menu later in the spring.

 The Similkameen Valley is full of wonderful experiences; there are great wineries to visit, fruit stands to shop at, wilderness to explore, fish to catch and more!
 (Not to mention all the activities and events happening here on our own site!)
 Click on any of these images to learn more…

 Depending on why you’re coming to the Similkameen, you may find there are some times of the year that are better to visit than others.
 Maybe you want to schedule your stay in association with one of our many dinners, concerts and special events?
 Perhaps you want to stay here during prime fishing or hunting season.
 Maybe you want to take one one of the many wine festivals in the region.
 Or maybe you want to hit your favourite fruit stands…

-Our creekside campground opens for the season on June 26, 2020 and we’re now happy to accept your reservations for the 2020 season.
+Our creekside campground closes for the season on Oct 16, 2020 but we’re now happy to accept your reservations for the 2021 season.